CARC 176 Active

 How to Resolve

-3. Resubmit the claim Attach the current prescription to the corrected claim and submit it with a reference to the original denial.
+3. Resubmit with the current prescription Submit the corrected claim with the updated prescription attached.

 Common RARC Pairings